callmephilip/strapi-custom-graphql/POST.md

 ## So what's the problem

-Let's say we are building API for Politician Trust Meter, giving us stats on how trustworty a given politician is based on his/her previous track record.
+Let's say we are building API for Politician Trust Meter, giving us stats on how trustworthy a given politician is based on his/her previous track record.
 We got our hands on [LIAR dataset](https://huggingface.co/datasets/liar) hosted on Hugging Face.
 Here's the dataset summary:

 > LIAR is a dataset for fake news detection with 12.8K human labeled short statements from politifact.com's API, and each statement is evaluated by a politifact.com editor for its truthfulness.
 The distribution of labels in the LIAR dataset is relatively well-balanced: except for 1,050 pants-fire cases, the instances for all other labels range from 2,063 to 2,638.
 In each case, the labeler provides a lengthy analysis report to ground each judgment.